CaroChoch/Portfolio-Foundations/README.md

 ## 4. Features
 The application has several attractive features that improve the user experience and facilitate management tasks:

-- `Store View`: Allows users to browse all available products.
+- 🏪 **Store View**: Allows users to browse all available products.
 Products can be filtered according to their categories for a more targeted browsing experience.

-- `Product Details View`: Offers detailed information about a specific product, including its name, description, price, availability, images, size and color variations.
+- 📝 **Product Details View**: Offers detailed information about a specific product, including its name, description, price, availability, images, size and color variations.

-- `Product Variations`: Effectively Manages product variations such as size and color, allowing each product to have several variations.
+- 🎨 **Product Variations**: Effectively Manages product variations such as size and color, allowing each product to have several variations.

-- `Search`: Allows users to search for products using keywords, displaying the results in a convenient way on the store page.
+- 🔍 **Search**: Allows users to search for products using keywords, displaying the results in a convenient way on the store page.

-- `Cart Management`: Provides users with the opportunity to add products to their cart, view items in the cart and proceed with payment.
+- 🛒 **Cart Management**: Provides users with the opportunity to add products to their cart, view items in the cart and proceed with payment.

-- `Registration`: Offers users the opportunity to create a personal account.
+- 📥 **Registration**: Offers users the opportunity to create a personal account.
 This allows them to benefit from a personalized experience.

-- `Login`: Allows registered users to easily log in to their account
+- 🔑 **Login**: Allows registered users to easily log in to their account

 <img width="33%" alt="Capture d’écran 2023-06-27 à 16 49 01" src="https://github.com/CaroChoch/Portfolio-Foundations/assets/113856302/46950f24-bea2-4267-b347-9c1e6b91aa82"> <img width="33%" alt="Capture d’écran 2023-06-27 à 16 49 38" src="https://github.com/CaroChoch/Portfolio-Foundations/assets/113856302/68a62dc9-cba9-457d-92ff-7b4aad62853b"> <img width="33%" alt="Capture d’écran 2023-06-27 à 16 50 33" src="https://github.com/CaroChoch/Portfolio-Foundations/assets/113856302/566725a2-ebab-493e-95db-6c13348aa3ff">